POSTDOC ⏩ See opportunities below.

 Additional details: Living systems are constantly changing and adapting to the environmental cues.
 We seek to understand the underlying mechanisms governing the dynamic and heterogeneous behavior of living systems at the cellular level.
-This project aims to leverage the power of optical microscopy and metasurfaces to extract functional information about living systems in a label-free manner.
+We have multiple imaging+sensing projects to develop advance optical microscopy and metasurfaces to extract functional information about living systems in a label-free spatially-resolved manner.

 Required qualifications: